 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its scope (landing page quality assessment for paid ads), lists specific evaluation criteria, and provides explicit trigger terms.
-It uses proper third-person voice and follows the recommended pattern of stating capabilities followed by a 'Use when' clause.
-The description is concise yet comprehensive enough to distinguish it from related skills.
+This is a well-crafted skill description that clearly defines its domain (landing page quality assessment for paid ads), lists specific evaluation criteria, and provides explicit trigger terms.
+It uses proper third-person voice and follows the recommended pattern of stating what it does followed by a 'Use when' clause.
+The description is concise yet comprehensive, making it easy for Claude to select appropriately.

 | Dimension | Reasoning | Score |